 Playa is a leading owner, operator and developer of all-inclusive resorts in prime beachfront locations in popular vacation destinations in Mexico and the Caribbean.
-As of December 31, 2019, Playa owned and/or managed a total portfolio consisting of 23 resorts (8,690 rooms) located in Mexico, Jamaica, and the Dominican Republic.
-In Mexico, Playa owns and manages Hyatt Zilara Cancún, Hyatt Ziva Cancún, Panama Jack Resorts Cancún, Panama Jack Resorts Playa del Carmen, Hilton Playa del Carmen All-Inclusive Resort, Hyatt Ziva Puerto Vallarta and Hyatt Ziva Los Cabos.
-In Jamaica, Playa owns and manages Hyatt Zilara Rose Hall, Hyatt Ziva Rose Hall, Hilton Rose Hall Resort & Spa, Jewel Dunn's River Beach Resort & Spa, Jewel Grande Montego Bay Resort & Spa, Jewel Runaway Bay Beach Resort & Waterpark and Jewel Paradise Cove Beach Resort & Spa.
+As of December 31, 2020, Playa owned and/or managed a total portfolio consisting of 21 resorts (8,172 rooms) located in Mexico, Jamaica, and the Dominican Republic.
+In Mexico, Playa owns and manages Hyatt Zilara Cancún, Hyatt Ziva Cancún, Panama Jack Resorts Cancún, Panama Jack Resorts Playa del Carmen, Hilton Playa del Carmen All-Inclusive Resort, Hyatt Ziva Puerto Vallarta, Hyatt Ziva Los Cabos and Capri Resort.
+In Jamaica, Playa owns and manages Hyatt Zilara Rose Hall, Hyatt Ziva Rose Hall, Hilton Rose Hall Resort & Spa, Jewel Grande Montego Bay Resort & Spa and Jewel Paradise Cove Beach Resort & Spa.
 In the Dominican Republic, Playa owns and manages the Hilton La Romana All-Inclusive Family Resort, the Hilton La Romana All-Inclusive Adult Resort, Hyatt Zilara Cap Cana and Hyatt Ziva Cap Cana.
-Playa also owns four resorts in Mexico and the Dominican Republic that are managed by a third party and Playa manages the Sanctuary Cap Cana in the Dominican Republic.
+Playa also owns three resorts in Mexico and the Dominican Republic that are managed by a third-party and Playa manages the Sanctuary Cap Cana in the Dominican Republic.
 We believe that the resorts we own and manage are among the finest all-inclusive resorts in the markets they serve.
 All of our resorts offer guests luxury accommodations, noteworthy architecture, extensive on-site activities and multiple food and beverage options.
 Our guests also have the opportunity to purchase upgrades from us such as premium rooms, dining experiences, wines and spirits and spa packages.

+For the year ended December 31, 2020, during which time operations at all of our resorts were temporarily suspended for several months in response to the COVID-19 pandemic and for which occupancy levels were at historic lows after reopening, we generated a net loss of \$264.9 million, total revenue of \$273.2 million, Net Package RevPAR of \$76.61 and Adjusted EBITDA of \$(21.2) million.
 For the year ended December 31, 2019, we generated net income of \$25.0 thousand, total revenue of \$636.5 million, Net Package RevPAR of \$198.28 and Adjusted EBITDA of \$150.7 million.
-For the year ended December 31, 2018, we generated net income of \$44.2 million, total revenue of \$617.0 million, Net Package RevPAR of \$205.83 and Adjusted EBITDA of \$179.0 million.
 For discussions of Adjusted EBITDA and a reconciliation to the most comparable IFRS financial measure, see "Key Indicators of Financial and Operating Performance" and "Non-IFRS Financial Measures," below.